-The issue of sales tax all begins with something called nexus.
-There are slightly varying word usages in the definition of nexus as it relates to sales tax, but the key word that continues to come up is having a “substantial” business presence in a state requiring the business to collect and remit sales tax in that state.
-Note that sometimes the term “significant” is used interchangeably with “substantial” when discussing nexus and sales tax.
-Instances that can result in nexus being created in a state include: having a physical presence, hiring an employee, and having inventory stored in a state, among many others.
+The issue of Amazon FBA sales tax all begins with something called nexus.
+There are slightly varying word usages in the definition of nexus as it relates to FBA sales tax, but the key word that continues to come up is having a “substantial” business presence in a state requiring the business to collect and remit sales tax from Amazon FBA sellers in that state.
+Note that sometimes the term “significant” is used interchangeably with “substantial” when discussing nexus and Amazon FBA sales tax.
+Instances that can result in an Amazon FBA sales tax nexus being created in a state include: having a physical presence, hiring an employee, and having inventory stored in a state, among many others.
 When nexus is created, sales tax must be collected.

 The idea of a substantial business presence is not clearly defined, and is open to some interpretation.
 However, the way that you interpret the aforementioned sentence will likely provide you an answer as to which states you are required to pay sales tax in.
 There is little in the way of legal precedent related to FBA sellers and sales tax, the “legal standard” to date regarding nexus is Quill v.
 North Dakota.
 You can find out more about the case HERE.
 Another potentially relevant piece of information is the interstate commerce clause of the constitution.
 I would recommend you read up more on that if you are interested, but the argument is against states passing legislation that “discriminates against or excessively burdens interstate commerce.”
 More info, and source of the previous quote, can be found HERE.